stewcop23/FREC-Creative-Submission/README.md

 ![screenshot of a soomed in portion of the logistic map](zoomed_in_tkinter.png) [Code for this version](Logistic_Tkinter.py)

-After the creation of the Anti-aliased version I wanted to create something that would not only allow myself to explore this fractal in more depth, but to also allow others to see the beaty of this equation.
+After the creation of the Anti-aliased version I wanted to create something that would not only allow myself to explore this fractal in more depth, but to also allow others to see the beauty of this equation.
 This was a pain in the ass to implement, but I was ultimately able to get this working somewhat reliably.
+While on the surface this may look lower resolution, but by zooming in, you can get much higher detail than the other implementations

 Feel free to run the code yourself, it requires installing the tkinter library in python. left click zooms in, right click zooms out.
 Please be mindful that a LOT of calculations have to be run every time you click, so please be patient as it calculates and renders the next image.